Assad family

+The Assad family is affiliated with the Alawite sect, a syncretic religious tradition with links to early Shi'ism.
+Since coming to power in 1970, the Assad family has traditionally relied on support from Alawite communities as an important component of its political rule.
+Many Alawites were appointed to key positions in the bureaucracy, security forces, military, judiciary, and other state institutions, helping consolidate the Assad family's grip on power.
 Hafez al-Assad built his regime into a bureaucracy that was marked by a cult of personality.
 Images, portraits, quotes and praises of Assad are displayed everywhere from schools to public markets and government offices.
 Hafez was referred to as the "Immortal Leader" and the al-Muqaddas ("Sanctified One") in official Assadist ideology.
 Hafez re-organised Syrian society in militaristic lines and persistently invoked conspiratorial rhetoric on the dangers of foreign-backed plots abetted by fifth columnists and promoted the armed forces as a central aspect of public life.
 After Hafez al-Assad's death, his son and successor Bashar al-Assad inherited the existing personality cult, with the party hailing him as the "Young Leader" and "Hope of the People".
-Drawing influence from the veneration of the Kim dynasty in North Korea's hereditary leadership model led by Kim Il Sung, official propaganda in Syria ascribed divine features to the Assad family and reveres the Assad patriarchs as the founding fathers of modern Syria.
+Drawing influence from the veneration of the Kim dynasty in North Korea's hereditary leadership model led by Kim Il Sung, official propaganda in Syria ascribed divine features to the Assad family and revered the Assad patriarchs as the founding fathers of modern Syria.

 Opposition to the Assad family's rule coalesced into the Syrian Civil War, which began on 15 March 2011.
 On 8 December 2024, Bashar al-Assad was reported to have fled Damascus, signalling the end of the Assad family's rule in Syria.
-After the fall of Damascus, Assad and his family including his wife Asma al-Assad had fled to Moscow, Russia.
+Following the fall of the Assad regime, Bashar al-Assad and his family, including his wife Asma al-Assad, fled to Moscow, Russia.
+However, remnants and loyalists of the Assad regime subsequently engaged in a conflict against the new Syrian government.